Support

 Exported DXF files are saved only to the destination you choose in the macOS save panel.
 If you cannot find an exported file, check the selected save location and the filename used during export.

-How are payments and subscriptions handled?
+How are credit purchases handled?